Living wage: Criticism

-Criticisms against the implementation of living wage laws have taken similar forms to those against minimum wage.
+Criticisms of the implementation of living wage laws have taken forms similar to those of minimum wage.
 Economically, both can be analyzed as a price floor for labor.
 A price floor, if above the equilibrium price and thus effective, necessarily leads to a surplus.
-This means the number of employees an employer is willing to hire at a living wage is below the number they would be willing to hire at the equilibrium wage price.
-Many argue that, in the context of a labor market, this would reduce the macroeconomic aggregate demand for labor across all employers, and so presume setting the minimum wage at a living wage would possibly raise unemployment.
+This means the number of employees an employer is willing to hire at a living wage is below the number they would hire at the equilibrium wage.
+Many argue that, in the context of a labor market, this would reduce the macroeconomic aggregate demand for labor across all employers, and thus presume that setting the minimum wage at a living wage could raise unemployment.

-The Rehn-Meidner model proposed a higher minimum wage would induce productivity growth from structural change, reorganizing workers into different jobs across employers with different microeconomic labor demands, rather than reducing aggregate demand for labor.
-A large amount of empirical study has focused on the employment effects of minimum wage, much of it following a study by David Card and Alan Krueger finding no difference in unemployment rates in two states following a minimum wage increase in one.
-A contention that often impedes the progression of a living wage ordinance has to do with the scope; it is controversial whether it should apply to an individual or an entire family as wages can be nuanced when there are multiple types of households among a state.
+The Rehn-Meidner model proposed that a higher minimum wage would induce productivity growth from structural change, reorganizing workers into different jobs across employers with different microeconomic labor demands, rather than reducing aggregate demand for labor.
+A large body of empirical research has focused on the employment effects of the minimum wage, much of it following a study by David Card and Alan Krueger, which found no difference in unemployment rates between two states after a minimum wage increase in one.
+A contention that often impedes the progression of a living wage ordinance concerns its scope: it is controversial whether it should apply to an individual or an entire family, as wage structures can vary across households within a state.
 Potential solutions to the complexity of a living wage ordinance include a "specific employer provision", which seeks to evaluate the pros and cons to a living wage on a company to company basis.
-An argument In favor of this approach asserts that it can help bolster employee morale and increase social capital.
+An argument in favor of this approach asserts that it can help bolster employee morale and increase social capital.